English Français

 "noAgreement"

-this options allows to get rid of the agreement attribute at the end of the estimation if one considers the information is pointless.
+this options removes the agreement attribute at the end of the estimate, if that information is deemed unnecessary.

-Once the estimation is performed, the a priori and a posteriori residuals are estimated, meaning that from both set of parameter values (the a priori and a posteriori values estimation will depend on the chosen algorithm so this is not specified here) one can ask to re-evaluate the residuals once another set of parameter values is provided.
+Once the estimate has been performed, both a priori and a posteriori residuals can be computed.
+Since a priori and a posteriori estimates depend on the chosen algorithm, their formulas are not detailed here.
+It is also possible to re-evaluate residuals for any custom set of parameter values provided by the user.
 This can be done through

 resName